 Size: They measure 0.23 – 0.39 inches (0.58 – 0.99 cm) on average, with males being smaller.

 Color: Most of them have a brown or tan body with the color varying from one species to another.
-One of the significant species of this genus, the long-bodied cellar spider have a yellowish-brown with a gray patch on its cephalothorax.
+One of the significant species of this genus, the long-bodied cellar spider has a yellowish-brown with a gray patch on its cephalothorax.

 Other Characteristic Features: Most species, particularly the long-bodied cellar spider has thin, long legs that have earned them the alternate name daddy-long-legs.